menu

 Occupations and Workforce

-Glendale is a decidedly white-collar city, with fully 97.70% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glendale is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Glendale who work in management occupations (17.67%), sales jobs (17.01%), and healthcare (13.29%).
+Glendale is a decidedly white-collar city, with fully 97.43% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Glendale is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Glendale who work in management occupations (20.97%), business and financial occupations (19.09%), and sales jobs (13.69%).

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 25.15% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 35.16% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle